engisalor/quartz/README.md

 ### Development

 API-based data collection requires understanding the [Sketch Grammar Explorer](https://github.com/engisalor/sketch-grammar-explorer) package (SGEX, a Sketch Engine API wrapper); try it out as a standalone tool if you plan on doing custom data processing.
-Also see [/components/freqs_fig.py](/components/freqs_fig.py) for examples of how to make custom visualizations.
+Also see [/components/freqs_fig.py](/components/freqs_fig.py) for examples of how to write custom visualizations with Plotly and SkE API data.

 ## About

-Quartz was developed with funding from the [Humanitarian Encyclopedia](https://humanitarianencyclopedia.org) and support from the University of Granada [LexiCon research group](http://lexicon.ugr.es).
-It's the upstream repository for the [Humanitarian Encyclopedia Dashboard](https://humanitarianencyclopedia.org/analysis) ([GitHub repo](https://github.com/Humanitarian-Encyclopedia/he-dashboard)).
+Quartz was developed as part of work at the [Humanitarian Encyclopedia](https://humanitarianencyclopedia.org) in coordination with the University of Granada [LexiCon research group](http://lexicon.ugr.es).
+It's the upstream repository for the [Humanitarian Encyclopedia Dashboard](https://humanitarianencyclopedia.org/analysis) ([source code](https://github.com/Humanitarian-Encyclopedia/he-dashboard)).
 If you're interested in the Dashboard or studying humanitarian discourse, make a free account at the Encyclopedia to try it out.

 Quartz relies on APIs made available thanks to the work of [Lexical Computing](https://www.lexicalcomputing.com/) and [Sketch Engine contributors](https://www.sketchengine.eu/bibliography-of-sketch-engine/).
 The [Docker image](https://github.com/ELTE-DH/NoSketch-Engine-Docker) from Eötvös Loránd University Department of Digital Humanities is also quite helpful.